dudash/openshiftexamples-cicdpipeline/README.md

 # OpenShift Examples - CI/CD Pipeline
 OpenShift can be a useful aide in creating a Continuous Integration (CI) / Continuous Delivery (CD) pipeline.
 CI/CD is all about creating a streamlined process to move from a developer's code change to delivered operations-ready software (i.e. ready to deploy to production).
 And a key part of CI/CD is the automation to make the process predicatable, repeatable, and easy.

 This git repo contains an intentionally simple example of a software pipeline to deploy a webapp.
 And it showcases the tight intergration between Jenkins and OpenShift.
-Namely the multiple plugins that enable shared auth, preform synchronization between Jenkins and OpenShift, allow for steps to be written in a readable and comprehensive syntax (DSL).
+Namely the multiple plugins that enable shared auth, preform synchronization between Jenkins and OpenShift, and allow for steps to be written in a readable and comprehensive syntax (DSL).

 When you kickoff this example, the flow is as follows: perform pre-build -> do an app source code build + containerization -> do some automated testing -> deploy the app to the dev environment -> tag an image so that external image stream triggers can pull the image into a staging environment.